ThanhNguyxn/Adobe-Free-Guide/README.md

 ### 5. Is there an alternative to using GenP?
 - The safest alternative is to purchase a **legitimate license** for Adobe software.
 This supports the developers and ensures you receive updates and support.

-### Note about the `source` folder
+### Note about the `Source Code` folder

-The `source` folder may not be updated to the latest version.
+The `Source Code` folder may not be updated to the latest version.
 Please follow the instructions in the [README file](#installation-requirements) to download the latest version from GitHub.

-## Download {#download}

-Follow the steps below to download the necessary files for this guide.